argoproj-labs/argo-client-gen/README.md

 | Java     | [argo-client-java](https://github.com/argoproj-labs/argo-client-java) | [Example](java-test) |

 ## Community-maintained client libraries

+The following client libraries are provided and maintained by their authors, not the Argo team.

 | Language | Client Library | Examples/Docs |
 |----------|----------------|---------------|